-Stefanie Walsh is in her sixth year as the Cougars head coach.
+Stefanie Walsh is in her seventh year as the Cougars head coach.

 She replaced long-time coach Don Bandy, who retired after 20 years of